 In some cases, you may be eligible for even larger punitive damage awards.
 Courts award punitive damages to punish behavior that they want to discourage, such as drunk driving.
 Punitive damages can mean your case settles for far more than you expect.
 It’s not uncommon for wrongful death settlements to be in the millions of dollars.

-We believe that money is no substitute for the life of someone you love.
-But we know that a sudden death in the family can cause financial stress on top of the grief, and these financial awards aim to keep your family on a firm financial footing as you try to rebuild your life.
+Money is no substitute for the life of someone you love.
+But our Atlanta wrongful death attorneys know that a sudden death in the family can cause financial stress on top of the grief, and these financial awards aim to keep your family on a firm financial footing as you try to rebuild your life.

 When you’re dealing with an enormous loss, lawyers and the legal system may be the last thing you want to think about.
 But it’s best to see a lawyer as soon as possible.
 Wrongful death cases are complicated, and the longer you wait to get started, the longer you will have to wait for a financial recovery.